BU-ISCIII/RNAseq-nf/docs/output.md

 * `cov_refs/{sample_id}.cov_refs.gtf`
   * This `.gtf` file contains the transcripts that are fully covered by reads.

-##Counts analysis and Differential Expression (DE)
+## Sample correlation and Differential Expression (DE)

-### Sample Correlation with edgeR
+### edgeR
-[edgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html) is a Bioconductor package for R used for RNA-seq data analysis.
+Sample correlation with edgeR. [edgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html) is a Bioconductor package for R used for RNA-seq data analysis.
 The script included in the pipeline uses edgeR to normalise read counts and create a heatmap / dendrogram showing pairwise euclidean distance (sample similarity).
 It also creates a 2D MDS scatter plot showing sample grouping.
 These help to show sample similarity and can reveal batch effects and sample groupings.

 **Heatmap:**